SWEG-2015EC-Batch/Lovelace-coders/ETS0918_15_METI_SEBOKA/Q1.BMI Calculation/analysis.md

-#Problem Description:
+# Problem Description:
-Write a C++ program to calculate the Body mass index of a user by accepting the user’s height and weight
+Write a program that calculates and displays the Body Mass Index (BMI) of a person.
+The program should prompt the user to enter their height in meters and their weight in kilograms.
+It should then calculate the BMI using the formula:

-#Analysis
+BMI = weight / (height * height)

+# Analysis
 Input: Height and Weight
-Output: The Body mass index
+Output: The Body mass index(BMI)

-#operation
+# operation
 Variable declaration: height and weight
 Prompt the user to enter their weight and height respectively Accept the user input.